tgj505/tgj505/README.md

 - ⚡ Fun fact: ...
 -->

-- 💻 I'm currently mid-batch at the [Recurse Center](https://www.recurse.com/), honing my Python, SQL, data engineering, and general programming skills.
+- 💻 I'm currently: mid-batch at the [Recurse Center](https://www.recurse.com/), honing my Python, SQL, data engineering, and general programming skills.
-- 🎵 Find some work from my prior life as a music theorist over [here](https://tom-johnson.net).
+- 🌲 Working on: an app to visualize Canadian Wildland Fire Information System maps, called [firecan](https://github.com/tgj505/firecan).
-- ✍️ I recently worked as an editorial strategist and writer for a [marketing and consulting agency](threefuries.com/).
+- ✍️ I recently worked: as an editorial strategist and writer for a [marketing and consulting agency](threefuries.com/).
+- 🎵 Music theory writing and related projects over at [this blog](https://tom-johnson.net).